salms358/Rock-Paper-Scissors/README.md

     -Whilst playing I like how everything is easy to tell the difference between the icons.
 Its very easy to navigate around as the colours are contrasting.

   # Testing
-    The game seemed to be working the same way throughout the browsers Microsoft Edge, Mozilla Firefox and Goggle Chrome.
+    The game seemed to be working the same way throughout the browsers Microsoft Edge, Mozilla Firefox and Google Chrome.
 The email text was working andlead to the scores of the user and computer to be sent to their email.

   ## Validator testing